juraph-dev/ornis/README.md

 Windows and mac aren't currently supported.
 Mac might work, feel free to try it and let me know how it goes.

 ## Installation
 You're going to need Notcurses.
-You can either initialise it as a submodule to this repo, and compile alongside ORNIS, or you can install it [https://repology.org/project/notcurses/versions](using your package manager).
+You can either initialise it as a submodule to this repo, and compile alongside ORNIS, or you can install it [using your favourite package manager](https://repology.org/project/notcurses/versions).
 Ensure you have ROS2 (Foxy or newer) installed and sourced.
 ``` sh
 $git clone https://gitlab.com/juraph/ornis.git